It is a band of tough fibrous tissues that attach part of the liver to the abdominal wall and the diaphragm.

 The sclerotherapy process uses a blood clotting solution to inject into bleeding varicose veins.

-You must incorporate some lifestyle changes to combat portal hypertension.
+It would help if you incorporated some lifestyle changes to combat portal hypertension.
 Maintaining a healthy lifestyle and following good nutritional habits ensure that portal hypertension is avoided.

 - Avoid using illegal drugs or alcohol.